Paulitician-of-USC/Hello-Recruiter/README.md

 **Q: Can I ask you about a specific design choice in one of your projects?**

 > **A:** Absolutely\!
-I would be happy to discuss my engineering decisions, the trade-offs I considered, and the lessons I learned.
+I would happily discuss my engineering decisions, the trade-offs I considered, and the lessons I learned.
 Please feel free to reach out.

 -----

 Thank you for taking the time to review my work.
-I look forward to the possibility of discussing how my skills and passion can contribute to your team.
+I look forward to discussing how my skills and passion can contribute to your team.